 Oh, she says, please, I beg you to tell me what terrible fate turned my husband into a pig!
 He’s a man by night and a pig by day!

 Well, I’ve got some thread, I say, digging into my pocket.
 (I can twist her around my little finger, can’t I?)

-It’s magic thread, I tell her.
+It’s magic thread, dear.
 Wrap it around his left foot when he’s sleeping.
-Do it very quietly so he won’t wake, and whatever you do, don’t tell him about the thread or it will lose its healing power.
+Do it very quietly so he won’t wake, and whatever you do, don’t tell him about the thread or it will lose its power.

-He’ll stay a man in the morning.
-He won’t turn back into a pig.
-That is what you want, is it not?
+It will keep him from turning back into a pig.
+That’s what you want, is it not?

 Oh yes, yes!
 And how can I repay you?